-PHYSICS Course ID: SC501SSC Grade: 11-12 Credit: 1.0 Prerequisite: Geometry NCAA Learn the basic c concepts of pl sysics that explain phenomena that occur in our everyday life.
-Physics is the most frandamantal a fundamental of all the aging and Here we availage the nature of basis things such as motion former, one ray fundamental of all the sciences.
+PHYSICS Course ID: SC501SSC

+Grade: 11-12 Credit: 1.0 Prerequisite: Geometry

+Learn the basic concepts of physics that explain phenomena that occur in our everyday life.
+Physics is the most fundamental of all the sciences.
 Here we explore the nature of basic things such as motion, forces, energy, heat, sound, light, electricity, and the insides of atoms.
 Studying physics will not only help you understand the world around you, but will also help you study more advanced science topics in the future.
+Click here for Video of Course Description

-IB BIOLOGY HL Y1 Course ID: SC960ISC Grade: 11-12 Credit: 1.0 Prerequisite: Honors Biology or Biology 1, Chemi 5 required NCAA IB Biology is a two-year course of study which emphasizes basic biochemistry, cell s structure and function, genetic patterns s of inheritance, plant form and function, evolution, ecology, human physiology and the international na international nature of science.
+IB BIOLOGY HL Y1 Course ID: SC960ISC

+Grade: 11-12 Credit: 1.0 Prerequisite: Honors Biology or Biology 1, Chemistry recommended but not required NCAA

+IB Biology is a two-year course of study which emphasizes basic biochemistry, cell structure and function, genetic patterns of inheritance, plant form and function, evolution, ecology, human physiology and the international nature of science.
 During year one, students will study biochemical processes, cell form and function and genetic inheritance.
-In addition to these core topics you will also extensively investigate biotechnology, performing man y high tech lab projects, such as bacterial cloning, ge el electrophoresis, forensic science techniq science techniques, as well as amplifying your own DNA for further study.
+In addition to these core topics you will also extensively investigate biotechnology, performing many high tech lab projects, such as bacterial cloning, gel electrophoresis, forensic science techniques, as well as amplifying your own DNA for further study.
 Instruction in this course is student-centered with cooperative learning as well as teacher directed, thus offering the student a college-level biology experience.
 You should expect to design and implement many of your own lab investigations during this course.